 Common problem 1

-keeping a verb form where a noun is required
+Using a verb form instead of a noun

 Common problem 2

-leaving adjective form where the sentence requires a noun
+Leaving an adjective form where a noun is required

 WeakThe policy produced stable in small towns.